- Code BIOL6200

-- Areas of interest Statistics, Bioinformatics, Computer Science, Mathematics, Biology
+- Areas of interest Earth and Marine Sciences, Statistics, Computer Science, Mathematics, Biology

-This course equips biology students with skills in basic mathematics, statistics and computing in preparation for areas of biology which require quantitative data analysis.
-Such skills are important for experimental design and for analysing and interpreting quantitative datasets arising from modern bioinformatics and biological modelling.
-Topics covered include introductory calculus, linear algebra, probability and statistics, and elementary computer programming.
-Examples will be given of quantitative problems arising in biological contexts.
-Laboratory and/or field practicals may be used for data gathering.
+This course equips biology students with skills in basic quantitative data analyses approaches used in Biology and Ecology, including statistics and computing programming in R. Such skills are important for experimental design and for analysing and interpreting quantitative datasets.
+Topics covered include elementary computer programming in R, probability and statistics, and introduction to statistical modelling.
+Examples will be given of quantitative problems arising in biological contexts and will be developed in computer workshops.

 Note: Graduate students attend joint classes with undergraduates but will be assessed separately

 Upon successful completion, students will have the knowledge and skills to:

 - Write computer codes using the statistical programming language R.

 - Understand and apply the basic concepts of probability and statistics.

 - Demonstrate an understanding and apply the basic concepts of statistical modelling.

 - Apply the basic concepts of probability, statistics and computing to biological problems.

 - In class practical tests (72) [LO 1,2,3,4]